 One could argue, however, that a writer who is not prepared to face criticism should avoid publishing their work; people living in glass houses shouldn’t be throwing stones and yadda, yadda.
 Nevertheless, criticism itself is not necessarily a bad thing.
 Learning involves being wrong and by having your work criticised, you get better at your craft.

-The problem with the people of the internet delivering their honest opinions, is that these comments are coming in from a firehose and they are mostly made with a relatively low amount of effort.
-In the age of snail mail, sending your thoughts demanded quite some work to be done on your part; you had to find an envelope, a stamp, a pen, a piece of paper and the author’s address.
+The problem with the internet residents delivering their honest opinions, is that these comments are coming in from a firehose and they are mostly made with a relatively low amount of effort.
+In the age of snail mail, sending your thoughts demanded quite some work to be done on your part: you had to find an envelope, a stamp, a pen, a piece of paper and the author’s address.
 The technology pushed past these barriers and anyone with an internet access and 10 seconds can turn into an expert critic on any subject, or send a ridiculous message to the president of their country.
 What a time to be alive.

 Proliferation of experts on the internet is especially visible when one is trying to learn more about an unknown subject.
 If the article is posted on a website that supports comments, you will often encounter conflicting opinions in that section with no way to verify which one is correct.
 The author of such a widely discussed article can guess fairly easily who has a skin in the game and who is an overconfident nutjob.
 After all, they have spent at least a couple of hours writing, researching and thinking about the topic.
 For the uninitiated, however, a fool and a wise man in the comments may all sound the same.

 Given enough eyeballs, all articles will contain some problems that bored readers can complain about.
 Either there is an honest mistake, a typo, an incorrectly used figure of speech, or a broad argument that everyone knows is true yet someone might point out an edge case which the argument doesn’t cover.
-Most of these voices don’t add anything to the discussion, except for dog-piling on the poor writer.
+Most of these voices, however, don’t add anything to the discussion, except for dog-piling on the poor writer.

 Humans are for some reason naturally evil and prone to go with the pack against the weakest link from the very beginning.
 I remember from the early years of primary school when kids played a game called a live mountain.
 Whenever someone fell or was tackled and was laying on the floor, a bunch of kids jumped on them to form a mountain of human bodies.
 Everybody who ever found themselves at the bottom of the pile knew how unpleasant it is to be there, yet most males kept participating in this game.
 When half of the class participates in such an activity, you can’t really claim that human wickedness is a taught behavior, but I digress.